FRINXrepo/docs-public/_posts/2017-05-29-troubleshooting-guide-2.md

 header_transparency:
   - ""
 ---
-[wpmem_form login] This guide shows how to run VPP in debug mode.
+This guide shows how to run VPP in debug mode.
 It enables you to:

 *   Collect trace if VPP crashes
 *   Debug VPP with break-points